luke2533/coin_vue/README.md

 - Changes to app.py portfolio function
 - Added text giving small explanation on transactions

+### 6.52 Transaction, Edit and Delete modals desktop and mobile support

+Additions:

+- Changes to transaction modile desktop and mobile
+- Changes to Edit modile desktop and mobile
+- Changes to Delete record modile desktop and mobile
+- Changes to Delete All record modile desktop and mobile

 ## 7.0 Deployment

 ### 7.1 Local deployment